StingrayCZ/Summary-of-Projects/README.md

 # Summary of Projects
 This repository contains briefly overwiev of some projetcts what I have done over time.
-Due to the fact, that I  this respositoru is splitted to [Mechanical section](#header) and [ITC section](#header).
+Due to this fact, that overview was splitted to [Mechanical](#header) and [ITC](#header) section.
 For more information don't hesitate click on highlighted links.

 ## Mechanical engineering section